Marietta mother of 3 shoots and kills intruder, cops say | Atlanta: News, Weather and Traffic

 Three small children were home when their mother shot and killed a man who tried to break into their Marietta home early Thursday, police said.

-“The small children are now in the care of other family members,” Officer Chuck McPhilamy said.
+It is unclear if the children, who are now in the care of other family members, witnessed the deadly shooting, Marietta police Officer Chuck McPhilamy said.

-Marietta police got a 911 call from the woman about 2:23 a.m.
+Marietta police got a 911 call from Shaquita Green about 2:23 a.m.

-“The caller stated someone attempted to break into her home and she shot him,” McPhamily said.
+“The caller stated someone attempted to break into her home and she shot him,” McPhilamy said.

+Green told Channel 2 Action News she defended herself and her family from an armed intruder.

+“It was either him or me and I wasn’t going, my kids weren’t going to get hurt and they weren’t going to see me get hurt,” Green said.

 When officers arrived at the Griggs Street residence, they found the man dead.

+Police have identified the man but have not released his name pending next of kin notification.

-The woman, who has not been charged in connection with the deadly shooting, was not injured.
-Detectives are interviewing her at the Marietta Police Department, McPhilamy said.
+Green, who has not been charged in connection with the deadly shooting, was not injured.
+Detectives interviewed her for hours at the Marietta Police Department, McPhilamy said.

-Officers got a search warrant to get inside the house just before 6:45 a.m.
+She told Channel 2 the same things she told police: that the intruder asked for her husband, who wasn’t home.
+He then forced the family toward the back of the house, where Green was able to get her gun.

+She shot him minutes before her husband returned home, Green told Channel 2.

 Intruder killed during Cobb home invasion